vendia/blog/posts/2021-11-02-authenticating-requests-using-saml.md

 ---
 title: 'Authenticating Vendia Share Requests Using SAML'
-description: Taking advantage of existing SAML Identity Providers when using Vendia Share
+description: 'We'll focus on Amazon Cognito user pools and how to take advantage of an existing SAML 2.0 identity store to authenticate API requests to Vendia Share.'
 longDescription: >
     Learn how to use existing SAML identity providers to work with Vendia Share
 date: '2021-11-02'